FORBES: Jiobit is the perfect tracker for pets and kids

 Setting up Jiobit is effortless: simply pair it with your Apple or Android smartphone using the Jiobit app and you’re off to the races.
 The Jiobit app can show you your pet or child’s location (updated every 10 seconds), set boundaries, and even tell you who they’re with.
 Jiobit’s geofence capability allows users to set trusted locations (like the perimeter of a home or a park), so that they are alerted when their Jiobit-equipped child or pet leaves or enters those places.

 Jiobit is made of highly durable plastic and is shock-resistant (I’m confident that even the brawniest 7-year-old would have difficulty trying to destroy it).
-It’s also waterproof, which comes in handy when walking pets in the rain.
+It’s also water-resistant, which comes in handy when walking pets in the rain.
 Jiobit is conveniently charged with a small charging stand that is included in the box.
 During my testing, the only quibble I had is that the enclosed pouch that you clip to your pet or child is a bit cumbersome.
 I found it easier to use a small, detachable keychain holder, which allowed me to quickly disengage Jiobit for its weekly charge.

 What I really like about Jiobit is its ability to provide the user with data on who your child or pet is with.
 Users can grant access to the Jiobit app to family or caregivers so that their smartphones connect to Jiobit via Bluetooth whenever they’re in range.
 The app can then provide notifications to let you know who your child or pet is with, where, and at what time.